Tax rate: Optimal

 The standard theory of optimal tax rate aims to design the tax to maximize social welfare while collecting a certain level of revenue.

 Laffer curve

 One of the theories on how to find optimal tax rates is called the Laffer curve (named after economist Arthur Laffer).
-Laffer curve is a hump-shaped curve, that compares the relationship between tax rate and tax revenue.
-The Laffer curve tells us that raising tax rates beyond some level may reduce incentives enough to reduce output and tax revenues.
+The Laffer curve is a hump-shaped curve that compares the relationship between tax rate and tax revenue.
+The Laffer curve argues that raising tax rates beyond some level may reduce incentives enough to reduce output and tax revenues.
 There is, then, a tax rate at which tax revenues are maximized.

 Economic historian Thomas Sowell says, "Tax rates and tax revenues can move in opposite directions."